Showing posts with label statistics. Show all posts

 Why people assume independence

 People assume independence because the math is a lot, lot simpler.
 If two events are dependent, the analyst has to figure out the relationship between them, something that can be very challenging and time consuming to do.
 Other than knowing there's a relationship, the analyst might have no idea what it is and there may be no literature to guide them.
-For example, we know that smoking increases the risk of lung cancer (and therefore a life insurance claim), so how should an actuary price that risk?
-If they price it too low, the insurance company will pay out too much in claims, if they price it too high, the insurance company will lose business to cheaper competitors.
-In the early days when the link between smoking and cancer was discovered, how could an actuary know how to model the relationship?
+If you have no idea what the relationship is, it's easier to assume there's none.

 Sometimes, analysts assume independence because they don't know any better.
-If they're not savvy about probability theory, they may do a simple internet search on combining probabilities that will suggest all they have to do is multiple probabilities, which is misleading at best.
-I believe people are making this mistake in practice because I've interviewed candidates with MS degrees in statistics who made this kind of blunder.
+If they're not savvy about probability theory, they may do a simple internet search on combining probabilities that will suggest all they have to do is multiple probabilities, and they assume they can use this process all the time.
+This is assuming independent through ignorance.
+I believe people are making this mistake in practice because I've interviewed candidates with MS degrees in statistics who've made this kind of blunder.

 Money and fear can also drive the choice to assume independence.
 Imagine you're an analyst.
 Your manager is on your back to deliver a model as soon as possible.
 If you assume independence, your model will be available on time and you'll get your bonus, if you don't, you won't hit your deadline and you won't get your bonus.
 Now imagine the bad consequences of assuming independence won't be visible for a while.
 What would you do?